rickyfili10/mojito/README.md

 Mojito is an penetration testing project created only for educational purposes and runs on a raspberry pi 0 w/wh that use a wavseshare 1.44 inch lcd HAT display.
 It have a collection of hacking tools and it is based on Kali Linux.

 # DISCLAIMER ⚠️
-### Mojito is for educational purposes only. 📝
+### Mojito is for educational purposes only.
 The authors take NO responsibility and liability for how you use any of the tools/source code/any files provided.
 The authors and anyone affiliated with will not be liable for any losses and/or damages in connection or other type of damages with use of ANY Tools provided with Mojito.
 DO NOT use Mojito if you don't have the permission to do that. <br>

-## USE IT AT YOUR OWN RISK. 🫵
+## USE IT AT YOUR OWN RISK.

 # REQUIREMENTS 📃
-  - Wavseshare 1.44 inch lcd HAT display 📱
+  - Wavseshare 1.44 inch lcd HAT display
-  - Raspberry pi 0 w/wh 💻
+  - Raspberry pi 0 w/wh
-  - 32 GB sd card (You need much less, but you might need 32 GB in the future for other projects!) 📀
+  - 16 GB sd card (You need much less, but you might need 16 GB for additional packages)
-# HOW TO SETUP AND INSTALL MOJITO? 🔧
+# HOW TO SETUP AND INSTALL MOJITO?
-1. Flash and setup kali linux for raspberry pi 0 wh 💿
+1. Flash and setup kali linux for raspberry pi 0 wh
-2. Install and setup requisites with the commands below 🔧
+2. Install and setup requisites with the commands below
-## Clone the Mojito repostory and enter in it 🐈‍⬛🍹
+## Clone the Mojito repostory and enter in it
  ```
   git clone https://github.com/rickyfili10/mojito.git && cd mojito/src
  ```